What Truly Separates Racing Pigeons Isn't Training Volume, But These Three Overlooked Details

 Detail Two: Precise Definition and Induction of 'Peak Condition'

 'Peak condition' is often misunderstood.
-It is a collection of observable, tangible physiological and psychological indicators that can be induced.
+It is a collection of observable, tangible physiological and psychological indicators that can be induced and sustained to some extent through scientific methods.

-Genuine peak condition includes at least the following eight observable aspects:
+True peak condition includes at least these eight observable aspects:

-1. Frequent Flying: First to take off, last to land, flying solo.
+- Eager to Fly: First to take off, last to land, even flying solo, showing mental excitement.